ZihaoCheng001/food_recognition_proj/README.md

         * ResNet152V2
         * Xception
         * InceptionResNetV2
+        (Note: the code are created in google colab.
+If you run in local or in your own env, may need to change paths in the code)

 Test result
 In file "model_selection_and_test.ipynb", I test the four models.
 From the 4 models I select top 3 models (InceptionV3, ResNet152V2 and Xception) and then perform majority votting.
 For each of the 4 models, the F1-score is about 0.98.
 After majority votting, the F1-score is 0.99.
+    (Note: the code are created in google colab.
+If you run in local or in your own env, may need to change paths in the code)